stemmlerjs/univjobs-front-static/src/pages/blog/targeted-audiences.md

 - filter by year (I want a 1st, 2nd or 3rd year student)
 - filter by recent grads (I only want recent grads)
-- filter by school (I only want students who are attendeding or attended Sheridan College)
+- filter by school (I only want students who are attending or attended Sheridan College)
 - filter by co-op (I only want students who are looking for co-op opportunities)

 Good luck!